bthomasga/hello-world/index.md

-This is a practice file to learn git
+This is a practice file to learn git.
+Now I'm adding a second line to see updates.